 within a beach at many resorts in Hawaii and Carribean or Paris Plage inFrance)

-between the river and the protection plaza.
+between 2nd Street and the 2nd Ave connection plaza.

 The large granule sand would be collected in early fall and stored for the next summer season.

 Everything on the riverside of protection would be “wash and wear” hose it down and get ready for fun in the sun!